-The CL commands accept the following option:
+The CL commands accept the following options:

--n CL_LogicalName This option specifies the name of the CL to start.
+-n CL LogicalName This option specifies the name of the CL to start.
 This is a required argument for the xmyStartCL and xmyStopCL commands since the CL must know its logical name.
-The CL_LogicalName must be the name of a MsgCollector entry in the xmyConfig file.
+The CL\LogicalName must be the name of a MsgCollector entry in the xmyConfig file.